What is Radical Innovation?

 • This type of innovation naturally utilizes the latest technologies and tactics to deliver relevant products and future-proof concepts.

 Radical innovations can subsequently be supported by incremental innovation to help companies maintain their market leader status.
+Difference between disruptive and radical innovation exists, disruptive innovation focuses on disrupting existing markets, whereas radical innovation creates entirely new markets or fundamentally transforms industries.
 Ultimately, though, without radical innovation, progress would be limited.

 This type of innovation can also provide users with solutions to needs that they didn’t even recognize.
 After all, employees identify the opportunities for new markets and products based on data.
 With this in mind, radical innovations can also target both new and existing audiences.